f5devcentral/f5-agility-labs-sslviz/docs/class7/module4/lab4.rst

-Ansible Environment Setup and Reset of Existing SSLO Configuration
+Ansible Environment Setup and Reset of Existing SSL Orchestrator Configuration
 ================================================================================

 In order to ensure the proper execution of the Ansible Playbooks within this module, it is important to have a properly configured environment.
 This environment is provided through the **Ubuntu-Client** WebRDP session.
 This client is running VScode and will be the tool used to execute the Ansible Playbooks.